wmorgan/dcos-docs/1.8/administration/overlay-networks/index.md

 - The CNI isolator is used for the Mesos containerizer.
 [DNI](https://docs.docker.com/engine/userguide/networking/dockernetworks/) is used for the Docker containerizer, shelling out to the Docker daemon.

 - For intra-node IP discovery we use an overlay orchestrator called navstar.
-This operator-facing system component is responsible for programming the overlay backend using a library called lashup that implements a gossip protocol to disseminate and coordinate overlay routing information among all Mesos agents in the DC/OS cluster.
+This operator-facing system component is responsible for programming the overlay backend using a library called [lashup](https://github.com/dcos/lashup) that implements a gossip protocol to disseminate and coordinate overlay routing information among all Mesos agents in the DC/OS cluster.

-**Note:** To use overlay networks in DC/OS you must use a recent Linux kernel (3.9 or later) as well as Docker version 1.11 and later on the agent nodes.
+**Note:** To use overlay networks in DC/OS you must use a recent Linux kernel (3.9 and later) as well as Docker version 1.11 and later on the agent nodes.